-The Commission for a Socially Sustainable Malmö, or the “Malmö Commission" finished their work, 1 of Mars 2013.
+The Commission for a Socially Sustainable Malmö, or the “Malmö Commission" finished their work in 2013.
 The Commission was independent and consisted of fourteen commissionaires, each with specific areas of expertise within the domains of social sciences, health economy, urban studies and the city of Malmö.

-The results of the commissions work is a report with 24 goals, 72 actions and two over all recomendations:
+The results of the commissions work is a report with 24 goals, 72 actions and two overarching recommendations:

 1. Establish a social investment policy that can reduce inequities in living conditions and make societal systems more equitable.